JusOConnor/Not-Another-Machine-Learning-Project/README.md

 ___
 **Step 5:**
-This step is effectively steps 1 through 4, but adjusts the "end date" to reflect the current date.
+This step is effectively steps 1 through 4 but adjusts the "end date" to reflect the current date.
 There is also a safeguard in place that compares the models against the previous run.
 If there is no improved the model is not updated.
 The improvement level can be adjusted by updating the 'min_improvement' variable in the Ticker_Config.py file.
-It is recommended to run the first 4 steps manualy to get an understand of what each step is doing and then run step 5 on a regular cadence for your go forward.
+It is recommended to run the first 4 steps manually to get an understand of what each step is doing and then run step 5 on a regular cadence for your go forward.
 Optionally, you can skip the manual run of each step and just work with Step 5 for both the initial loads and the go-forward.
 Suggested schedule:
 - Monthly - safe default
 - Weekly - reasonable for more active tracking